JoeMerrell/employee-tracker/README.md

 ## Usage

 Once all dependencies have been installed, run "mysql -u root -p" and enter password at prompt.
 Run "SOURCE sql/schema.sql" to start database, then run "USE employees_db" to select the database.
 Optional: run "SOURCE sql/seed.sql" to seed the database.
 Enter "quit" into the terminal, then "node index.js" to begin the series of prompts that allow you to enter information into the database tables.
+Demo video which shows most of the app's functionality: https://youtu.be/0BeJnL9eANw

 ## License